ralsina/kv/docs/handbook.md

 Additionally, there is a menu to set "JPEG Quality".
 You probably don't want to change it.
-To set JPEG quality to anything other than 100% `kv` needs to decode each frame and recode it, and the current implementation is not performant.
+To set JPEG quality to anything other than 100% `kv` needs to decode each frame and reencode it, and the current implementation is not performant.

 If the FPS are too low, it's better to lower the resolution instead.